openopt/chop/README.md

 ### Examples:
 - `examples/training_constrained_net_on_mnist.py` for a model training use case.

-## Full Gradient Constrained Algorithms
+## Full Gradient Algorithms

-We also define full-gradient constrained algorithms which operate on a batch of optimization problems in the `chop.optim` module.
+We also define full-gradient algorithms which operate on a batch of optimization problems in the `chop.optim` module.
 These are used for adversarial attacks, using the `chop.Adversary` wrapper.

 ### Examples: